giftnuss/foodsharing/docs/contributing.md

 # Contributing

-Feel free to ask questions at the #foodsharing-dev [Slack](https://slackin.yunity.org/) channel at any time.
+If you have any questions please reach out to us via slack: [yunity slack](https://slackin.yunity.org/) and join the #foodsharing-dev channel.

 ## Coding guidelines